 A few years after the fall of communism, the country faced great difficulties.
 But nowadays, even though work needs to be done, it is thriving and developing.

 To truly experience Albania, seek out those who practice hospitality and pride themselves on keeping their promises.
 In Albanian, we have a word that doesn’t exist in other countries: BESA.
-Besa means that a promise cannot be broken.
+Besa means keeping your word.
 If someone gives you their Besa, legend says that even the tombstone won’t stop them from keeping their promise. (read Constantine and Doruntine?
 Constantine’s Besa)

 I hope you got inspired to visit Albania.
 Check our tours for more